-For the Years Ended I For the Years Ended December 31,
+For the Years Ended December 31,

-2018 2018
+2018

-RMB US\$
+RMB

-es 4,827 702
+Net revenues 4,827

-(5,639) (820)
+Net loss (5,639)

 The aggregate purchase price allocation includes acquisition of certain acquirees, which were equity method investees of the Company prior to the acquisitions.
 In aggregate, a re-measurement gain relating to the Company's pre-existing equity interest of RMB28,846 was recognized in other income in the consolidated income statement for the year ended December 31, 2018.
 The Company applied the equity method of accounting by recognizing its share of the profit or loss in these equity method investees up to their respective dates of acquisition.
 The fair value of the previously held equity interests was estimated based on the purchase price per share as of the acquisition date.